New York City is expensive.

 Students across the country owe a whopping $1.5 trillion in student loan debt.
 And, I am one of those 44 million borrowers.

-Over my four-year college career, I scooped up eight separate student loans.
+Over my four-year college career, I scooped up eight separate student loans (perfect for looking into a student loan consolidation).
 And, those don’t even include the federal loans and grants I was awarded.
 And, yes, I’m paying off those too.